Steven-Zhang98/learning_note/BASIC/BASIC_013_binary_search_tree.md

 		- left subtree
 		- node's value
 		- right subtree
+	- BST property be maintained
+		- Class node
+- Problem: Inserting a New Value into the BST
+	- BST's property
+		- star at root
+		- 新节点
+- Problem: Searching for a Value in the BST
+- Problem: Traversing the BST

 ## The definition of the binary search tree
 - Code ^24d2376b-d6a1-7f23